cncf/tag-security/assessments/projects/external-secrets/self-assessment.md

 - Isolation: Kubernetes namespaces and access policies provide compartmentalization.
 - Security Note: A compromise in one namespace doesn’t necessarily expose secrets in another.

   ##### Isolation Mechanisms Overview
   - The isolation between these actors relies on network security, access control mechanisms, and the principle of least privilege.
   - This architecture ensures limited scope of breach, even if one part is compromised.

 ### Actions
-These are the steps that a project performs in order to provide some service or functionality.
-These steps are performed by different actors in the system.
-Note, that an action need not be overly descriptive at the function call level.
-It is sufficient to focus on the security checks performed, use of sensitive data, and interactions between actors to perform an action.

-For example, the access server receives the client request, checks the format, validates that the request corresponds to a file the client is authorized to access, and then returns a token to the client.
-The client then transmits that token to the file server, which, after confirming its validity, returns the file.
+  For the External Secrets Operator (ESO), the steps it performs to synchronize secrets from external sources into Kubernetes can be outlined focusing on security checks, data handling, and interactions:

+  #### 1. Client Request to External Secret Management System
+  ESO, acting as a client, sends a request to an external secret management system (like AWS Secrets Manager).
+This request includes authentication and authorization checks to ensure that ESO is permitted to access the requested secrets.
+  #### 2. Retrieval of Secrets
+  Upon successful authentication and authorization, the external system sends the requested secrets to ESO.
+These secrets are transmitted over secure, encrypted channels to ensure their confidentiality and integrity.
+  #### 3. Validation and Transformation
+    ESO validates the format and integrity of the received secrets.
+If necessary, it transforms the data to a format compatible with Kubernetes Secrets.
+  #### 4. Synchronization to Kubernetes Secrets
+    ESO then creates or updates Kubernetes Secret objects with the retrieved data.
+This step involves interacting with the Kubernetes API server, which includes RBAC checks to ensure that ESO has the necessary permissions to perform these operations.
+  #### 5. Use by Kubernetes Workloads
+    Applications or workloads running in Kubernetes can then access these secrets.
+Access to these secrets within Kubernetes is controlled by namespace-specific policies and RBAC, ensuring that only authorized workloads can retrieve them.

+  Overall, ESO's goal is to provide a secure, efficient, and reliable way of managing secrets in Kubernetes environments, ensuring that only authorized entities have access to sensitive data and that this data is handled securely at all times.

 ### Goals

-The intended goals of the projects including the security guarantees the project is meant to provide (e.g., Flibble only allows parties with an authorization key to change data it stores).
+  #### 1.Secure Secret Management
+  ESO's primary goal is to securely manage secrets within Kubernetes by leveraging external secret management systems.
+It ensures that sensitive information like API keys, passwords, and tokens are stored and managed in systems specifically designed for this purpose, offering robust security features.

+  #### 2. Automated Synchronization
+  ESO automates the synchronization of secrets from these external systems into Kubernetes, ensuring that applications always have access to the latest version of each secret.

+  #### 3. Access Control
+  By integrating with external secret managers, ESO inherits and enforces their access control mechanisms.
+It guarantees that only authorized parties can retrieve or modify the secrets, both in the external systems and when they are injected into Kubernetes.

+  #### 4. Encryption and Integrity
+  ESO ensures that the transmission of secrets from external systems to Kubernetes is secure, maintaining the confidentiality and integrity of the data throughout the process.

 ### Non-goals

-Non-goals that a reasonable reader of the project’s literature could believe may be in scope (e.g., Flibble does not intend to stop a party with a key from storing an arbitrarily large amount of data, possibly incurring financial cost or overwhelming the servers)
+  #### 1. Secret Data Encryption
+  While ESO manages encrypted secrets, it does not provide encryption services itself.
+The actual encryption and decryption are handled by the external secret management systems.

+  #### 2. Intrusion Detection or Prevention
+  ESO does not function as an intrusion detection or prevention system.
+It does not monitor or protect against unauthorized access within the Kubernetes cluster or the external secret systems.

+  #### 3. Full Lifecycle Management of Secrets
+  The primary role of ESO is to synchronize secrets from external systems to Kubernetes.
+It does not manage the full lifecycle (like creation, rotation, and deletion) of secrets within the external systems.

+  #### 4. Direct Security Auditing or Compliance Assurance
+  ESO does not perform security auditing or provide direct compliance assurance.
+It relies on the security and compliance features of the external secret management systems it integrates with.

 ## Self-assessment use

-This self-assessment is created by the [project] team to perform an internal analysis of the project's security.
-It is not intended to provide a security audit of [project], or function as an independent assessment or attestation of [project]'s security health.
+This self-assessment is created by the external-secrets team to perform an internal analysis of the project's security.
+It is not intended to provide a security audit of external-secrets, or function as an independent assessment or attestation of external-secrets's security health.

-This document serves to provide [project] users with an initial understanding of [project]'s security, where to find existing security documentation, [project] plans for security, and general overview of [project] security practices, both for development of [project] as well as security of [project].
+This document serves to provide external-secrets users with an initial understanding of external-secrets's security, where to find existing security documentation, external-secrets plans for security, and general overview of external-secrets security practices, both for development of external-secrets as well as security of external-secrets.

-This document provides the CNCF TAG-Security with an initial understanding of [project] to assist in a joint-assessment, necessary for projects under incubation.
-Taken together, this document and the joint-assessment serve as a cornerstone for if and when [project] seeks graduation and is preparing for a security audit.
+This document provides the CNCF TAG-Security with an initial understanding of external-secrets to assist in a joint-assessment, necessary for projects under incubation.
+Taken together, this document and the joint-assessment serve as a cornerstone for if and when external-secrets seeks graduation and is preparing for a security audit.

 ## Security functions and features